Powerful reasons this exposed location is inappropriate for industrial (“innovation”) development.

 Help, now, please!!

-Contact all FIVE (5) City Councilmembers and let each Councilmember know why they should vote NO on Industrial Rezoning.
+Contact all FIVE (5) City Councilmembers and let each Councilmember know why they should vote NO on Industrial / “Innovation” Rezoning for Phillip Road Site.

 • Councilmembers are elected by district to serve all of Roseville.